 And the fact that many were divorced or never married did not help their situation.

-If you connect Kodokushi with Hikikomoris but there are few cases where they end up like this.
+If you link Kodokushi with Hikikomoris but there are few cases of them ending up like this.

 What is Japan doing to combat this?

-The most that has been done so far has been campaigns and movements to prevent elderly citizens (who are the majority of Kodokushi cases) from dying alone.
+The most that has been done so far have been campaigns and movements to prevent elderly citizens (which are the majority of cases of Kodokushi) and vitem from dying alone.

-However, efforts are in vain as this still persists and will affect young people since marriage, every day, only tends to decrease and they tend not to have children.
+However, the efforts are in vain as this still persists and will affect the younger ones since marriage, every day, only tends to decrease and they tend not to have children.

 What do you think of this phenomenon called Kodokushi?
-Have you ever met someone who died a death like that?
+Have you ever known someone who died like that?

-We appreciate comments and shares, we also recommend reading:
+We appreciate the comments and shares, we recommend also reading: